 Control your credit, don't let it control you.
 Every time you pay off a card with a 15 per cent interest rate, you get a 15 per cent return on your money.
 There are many providers that offer a low or zero per cent introductory offer for the first 6 to 12 months.
 If you can find a good deal, move your high-rate debt to that new card and whenever possible, pay more than the minimum repayment required.

 Memberships and ongoing contracts may only seem like small expenses, but these monthly charges add up over time.
 Change your mobile phone plan or get rid of the landline account unless you absolutely need it.
 Reconsider Pay TV and look at ways to cut back on utilities such as electricity.

 Get your credit rating by going to veda.com.au.
-If you have a poor credit rating, the two best ways to improve it are to pay your bills on time and push yourself to reduce your credit card balances.
+If you have a poor credit rating, the two best ways to improve it are to pay your bills and push yourself to reduce your credit card balances.
 A good credit rating increases your serviceability, making it easier to get a better interest rate.

 Extra payments are effective at any time of the year but can be less painful after receiving a tax refund or bonus.
 Even small amounts that are contributed to your mortgage will add up over time.

 See if you qualify.
 To get a more accurate idea of how much you can borrow with State Custodians,